Key Takeaways

 • The end user may get a notification about the test running

-• If the content is safe, the rest of the system allows a user to download the content.
+• If the content is safe, the rest of the system allows the user to download it.
 In case of an emergency, the payload is blocked, and administrators are notified

 How to Choose a Sandbox?

-It is necessary to balance the cost of the sandbox security solution, the quality of malware detection, the analysis time, and the number of virtual machines that can simultaneously examine different objects.
+It is necessary to balance the cost of the sandbox security solution, malware detection quality, analysis time, and the number of virtual machines that can simultaneously examine different objects.

 Quality of user environment simulation

 Modern malware checks where it is running before it performs any risky actions.
-It looks for signs of a lab: CPU or RAM, a blank user profile, the wrong language or time zone, missing business apps, a machine that is not joined to a domain, or wide-open internet access.
+It looks for signs of a lab: CPU or RAM issues, a blank user profile, the wrong language or time zone, missing business apps, a machine not joined to a domain, or wide-open internet access.
 If it senses a test box, it goes quiet, and you learn nothing.

 A good sandbox avoids that by looking like a real workstation.
 It uses realistic hardware and disk sizes, has regular files and browser history, runs the same office and chat tools your users have, follows the correct locale and time settings, and can appear domain-joined with typical policies and mapped resources.
 It also simulates light user activity, so malware that waits for a human will still execute.

 This level of realism costs more to build and maintain, but it pays off.
-Samples that would stay dormant will run, second stages will drop, and you will capture accurate indicators and behavior that improve detections in production.
+Samples that would otherwise remain dormant will run; second stages will drop, and you will capture accurate indicators and behavior that improve detections in production.

 Supported formats of analyzed files